bakrtech/bakrtech/README.md

-🔭 I’m currently working on python
+🔭 I’m currently working on python and java

- 🌱 I’m currently learning java and linux
+🌱 I’m currently learning C languages and Unreal/Unity

- 👯 I’m looking to collaborate on python for basic game dev
+👯 I’m looking to collaborate on python and java

- 👋 I'm follower of Islam
+👋 I'm also a follower of Islam

-⚡ Fun fact: do people read this
+⚡ Fun fact: The devloper of temple OS created HolyC for It's development